lykmapipo/ngAA/README.md

 ```

 ## Development
-`ngAA` has set of useful `grunt` task to help you with development.
+`ngAA` has set of useful `grunt` tasks to help you with development.
 By running
 ```sh
 $ grunt
 ```